 With the exception of two-credit courses that students enroll in to prepare for a travel-study May Experience course, professors should not design Fall or Spring courses solely as preparation for a May Experience course or limit enrollment.

-Can faculty couple a May Experience course with a summer study away program?
+e a May Experience course with a summer study away program?

 Yes.
 Students will earn two credits for the May Experience course, even if they are unable to complete the Summer study away program.